UniStuttgart-VISUS/megamol/plugins/gui/README.md

     * `Mouse Wheel`
 * Graph Scrolling
     * `Middle Mouse Button`
-* Module Multi-Selection
+* Module Multiselection
-    * Drag & Drop with `Left Mouse Button`.
-Each module partially overlapped by the multi-selection frame will be selected.
+    * Drag & Drop with `Left Mouse Button` (starting outide any graph element).
+Each module partially overlapped by the multiselection frame will be selected.
-    * Hold `Shift` and click the modules you want to select.
+    * Hold `Shift` + `Left Click` on modules you want to select.
 * `Module`
     * Main View `Radio Button`: Toggle main view flag (only available for view modules).
     * Parameter `Arrow Button`: Show/Hide parameters in small window sticked to module.